Skip to Main Content

 Rules for Child Seats In Texas!

 Car seat laws in Texas are in place to ensure the safety of children traveling in motor vehicles.
 The laws in Texas outline the type of car seat required based on the child’s age, weight, and height.
+Proper seat belts can prevent child injury.
 Failing to comply with these laws can result in fines and penalties.
 Here is everything you need to know about car seat laws in Texas.

 Texas Department of Transportation (TxDOT) outlines the following types of car seats required for children: